 Some of the wrestlers involved include the Junkyard Dog, manager Jimmy Hart, the aforementioned “Captain” Lou Albano, Roddy Piper, commentator “Mean” Gene Okerlund, “Hillbilly” Jim, and Nikolai Volkoff.
 Along with them, many prominent studio musicians help to create music including Cyndi Lauper herself, working as “Mona Flambé”.
 The musicians include Jimmy Bralower, Jeff Bova, Bernard Kenny, Larry Fast, Sid McGinnis (from the David Letterman Band), the Borneo Horns, Margaret Dorn, and Roy Bittan (from Bruce Springsteen’s E Street Band)

 The fun begins with “Land of a Thousand Dances”.
 Of course, it’s a cover of an old Chris Kenner tune that Wilson Pickett had a hit with.
 It’s a complete and total free-for-all.
-You can even see Meatloaf on drums.
+You can even see Meatloaf on drums, though he’s not playing on the record.
 Here’s the video.
 It speaks far louder than words could:

 Total and complete madness!
 LOL!!!
 Everyone gets a turn here.
 Even one of my favs, SD Jones, gets a piece.
 This is just pure and simple fun.

 Next up is “Grab Them Cakes” by the Junkyard Dog and Ms. “Turn the Beat Around” Vicki Sue Robinson.
 This is a cover too – this time by the band Captain Chameleon.
 Here’s the original version, along with JYD’s and an “American Bandstand” interview: